jesu-digjob/flashfly/src/content/homepage/english/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate AI Video Engine You Need To generation Broadcasting-Video"
+  title: "The Ultimate Video Engine You Need To generate AI Broadcasting Video"
   content: "FlashFly is a Video Generation Engine, providing everything you need to generate video and save valuable time"
   image: "/images/banner.png"
   button: